-Jean Godden wrote columns first for the Seattle Post-Intelligencer and later for the Seattle Times.
-In 2003, she quit to run for Seattle City Council where she served 12 years.
-She now writes for Westside Seattle and has been a co-host on The Bridge, aired on community radio station KMGP.
+Jean Godden wrote columns first for the Seattle Post-Intelligencer and late for the Seattle Times.
+In 2002, she quit to run for City Council where she served for 12 years.
+Since then she published a book of city stories titled “Citizen Jean.”
+She is now co-host of The Bridge aired on community station KMGP at 101.1 FM.
 You can email tips and comments to Jean at email@example.com.

 If a metaphor were needed for a culture of disrespect for others, we’re likely to return to that hollow, mocking laugh on the Seattle Police Officers Guild audio.
 It underscores the imperative to promote respect for all people in the community in order to achieve what we have been seeking: an accountable police force we can respect.

 The low-key Lee doesn’t dress the part of big-time developer.
 Most days she could easily be mistaken for one of her less-provident tenants.
 Explanation for her advocacy may lie in her interesting biography.

 Those were days when almost every major newspaper had a staff cartoonist.
 Sad to say that is now only a distant memory.
 In last Sunday’s column, Horsey noted that in July alone, the McClatchy chain laid off three Pulitzer-prize-winning cartoonists in a single devastating day (Jack Ohman of the Sacramento Bee, Kevin Siers of the Charlotte Observer and Joel Pett of the Lexington Herald-Leader).
 Contrary to a subsequent mealy-mouthed news release lauding their work, the three cartoonists were dumped mainly because the hedge fund put profits above the community journalism it dishonestly professes to serve.